phanibalaji/IstioSamples/StandaloneSimpleEnvoy/README.md

    1. Node Js
    2. GO

-The below diagram explains the flow
+The below diagram explains the flow.

-![Service Interaction](https://github.com/phanibalaji/AnchorSamples/blob/master/StandaloneSimpleEnvoy/Diagram.png)

 This sample does NOT use ISTIO (or) K8S.
 It uses just Docker to demonstrate how static envoy looks with a sample static configuration

+![Service Interaction](https://github.com/phanibalaji/AnchorSamples/blob/master/StandaloneSimpleEnvoy/Diagram.png)